chuachunmin/NewsScraper/README.md

 * The next-page button state determines whether to continue, wait for ads, or stop at the end.
 * XPaths may need updating if NLB or SPH changes their layout.
 * This is intended for personal offline reading only.

----

-If you want, I can also write a troubleshooting section, advanced usage, or examples.